Profiting with Virtuousness is a study that was done, I then wrote this white paper to prove kindness does work.

 “Organizations in which employees perceive higher levels of virtuousness have a significantly higher profit margins?
 Not only revenue and profits are up, but employees are more productive, morale is higher, employee turnover is lower and customers are more loyal.
 Companies can now cash in on Kindness, up to a 15% return.
 It’s amazing companies that invest in human capital are creating economic capital.”

 Cameron and his research colleagues, David Bright of Case Western Reserve University and Arran Caza of the University of Michigan, first did case studies of companies with national reputations for being kinder and gentler, including Griffin Hospital in Derby, Conn.
 And CH2M Hill a Denver-based engineering and construction firm currently rated by Fortune magazine as one of the top 100 companies to work for.
-They made it tough, as they sought out organizations that had experienced downsizing in the past 5 years.
+They made it tough, as they sought out organizations that had experienced downsizing in the pre-2003 – 2005.

 Soul Graffiti Encourages Performing Kindness